Cyclodextrin: Other

 Cyclodextrins bind fragrances.
-Such devices are capable of releasing fragrances during ironing or when heated by human body.
-Such a device commonly used is a typical 'dryer sheet'.
-The heat from a clothes dryer releases the fragrance into the clothing.
-They are the main ingredient in Febreze which claims that the β-cyclodextrins "trap" odor causing compounds, thereby reducing the odor.
+Such devices are capable of releasing fragrances when heated, such as by ironing, body heat, or a dryer.
+A common application is a typical 'dryer sheet'.
+They are also the main ingredient in Febreze, which claims that the β-cyclodextrins "trap" odor-causing compounds, thereby reducing the odor.

 Cyclodextrins are also used to produce alcohol powder by encapsulating ethanol.
-The powder produces an alcoholic beverage when mixed with water.
+The powder produces an alcoholic beverage when mixed with water, or can also be taken in a pill.
+The approval of powdered alcohol by the FDA in 2014 was met with wide-spread bans and backlash in the United States.

-Mouse studies indicated that subcutaneous administration of oligosaccharide 2-hydroxypropyl-β-cyclodextrin (2HPβCD) can solubilize cholesterol, removing it from the atheromatous plaque that causes atherosclerosis.
-However, later work concluded that "treatment with 2HPβCD is ineffective in inducing atherosclerosis regression".

 Structure

 Typical cyclodextrins are constituted by 6-8 glucopyranoside units.
 These subunits are linked by 1,4 glycosidic bonds.
 The cyclodextrins have toroidal shapes, with the larger and the smaller openings of the toroid exposing to the solvent secondary and primary hydroxyl groups respectively.
-Because of this arrangement, the interior of the toroids is not hydrophobic, but considerably less hydrophilic than the aqueous environment and thus able to host other hydrophobic molecules.
+Because of this arrangement, the interior of the toroids is considerably less hydrophilic than the aqueous environment and thus able to host hydrophobic molecules.
 In contrast, the exterior is sufficiently hydrophilic to impart cyclodextrins (or their complexes) water solubility.
 They are not soluble in typical organic solvents.

 Synthesis

 Cyclodextrins are prepared by enzymatic treatment of starch.
 Commonly cyclodextrin glycosyltransferase (CGTase) is employed along with α-amylase.
 First starch is liquified either by heat treatment or using α-amylase, then CGTase is added for the enzymatic conversion.
 CGTases produce mixtures of cyclodextrins, thus the product of the conversion results in a mixture of the three main types of cyclic molecules, in ratios that are strictly dependent on the enzyme used: each CGTase has its own characteristic α:β:γ synthesis ratio.
-Purification of the three types of cyclodextrins takes advantage of the different water solubility of the molecules: β-CD which is poorly water-soluble (18.5 g/L or 16.3mM) (at 25C) can be easily retrieved through crystallization while the more soluble α- and γ-CDs (145 and 232 g/L respectively) are usually purified by means of expensive and time consuming chromatography techniques.
+Purification of the three types of cyclodextrins takes advantage of the different water solubility of the molecules: β-CD which is poorly water-soluble (18.5 g/L or 16.3 mM at 25 °C) can be easily retrieved through crystallization while the more soluble α- and γ-CDs (145 and 232 g/L respectively) are usually purified by means of expensive and time consuming chromatography techniques.
 As an alternative a "complexing agent" can be added during the enzymatic conversion step: such agents (usually organic solvents like toluene, acetone or ethanol) form a complex with the desired cyclodextrin which subsequently precipitates.
 The complex formation drives the conversion of starch towards the synthesis of the precipitated cyclodextrin, thus enriching its content in the final mixture of products.
-Wacker Chemie AG uses dedicated enzymes, that can produce alpha-, beta- or gamma-cyclodextrin specifically.
+Some researchers have developed dedicated processes that can produce alpha-, beta- or gamma-cyclodextrin specifically.
 This is very valuable especially for the food industry, as only alpha- and gamma-cyclodextrin can be consumed without a daily intake limit.